-Fraudulent phone calls, emails, social media posts, and text messages are being sent to Virginians by individuals claiming to represent the Community Services Block Grant (CSBG).
+SCAM ALERT: Fraudulent phone calls, emails, social media posts, and text messages are being sent to Virginians by individuals claiming to represent the Community Services Block Grant (CSBG).
 These individuals are offering CSBG funding or services in exchange for a fee.
 Neither the State of Virginia nor the federal government provides direct CSBG grants to individuals.
-Additionally, neither the Virginia Community Services Block Grant office or Office of Economic Opportunity initiates contact with individuals by phone, email, text messages, or social media channels to request personal or financial information.
+If you are contacted in this manner, please report it to the HHS Fraud Hotline at 1-800-447-8477.

 The Community Services Block Grant (CSBG) is a federally funded block grant in the Office of Community Services, Administration for Children and Families, United States Department of Health and Human Services that provides funds to states, territories, and tribes to administer to support services that alleviate the causes and conditions of poverty in under-resourced communities.
 More than 1,100 local community action agencies across the country now fight poverty and build self-sufficiency for strong families and communities throughout the Commonwealth of Virginia.